Back to Blog

 Every time you buy or sell a stock, mutual fund, or any other security, your broker deducts several charges:

-• GST - Tax on brokerage and transaction charges
+• GST — 18% on brokerage + exchange charges

 A Real Example